 Mail your sample back to the lab using the prepaid envelope and packaging.

-Results for this test available in 2 weeks from being received and will be published in your online dashboard.
+Results for this test available in 2 weeks from being received at the lab and will be published in your online dashboard.

 After receiving the results of your health check (particularly the Microbiome, Nutriton, Essential Fatty Acids, FODMAP or SIBO Check), you may want to consider a nutritional assessment of your results by a Clinical Nutritionist.